Our verdict

 Branded as a road running shoe, the Quest 5 goes beyond its category and can be used for more activities.

-This means that its qualities as a gym shoe must be found in the relatively low heel stack height (29.8 mm) and firmer midsole, as both enhance the overall stability.
+The fact that this Nike shoe has a relatively low heel stack height (29.8 mm) and a firmer midsole helps to enhance the overall stability.

 Plenty of comfort in the Quest 5